oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 <dd>Provides TCPS/TLS wallets for secure connections to an Autonomous Database</dd>
 <dt><a href="#seps-wallet-provider">SEPS Wallet Provider</a></dt>
 <dd>Provides SEPS (Secure External Password Store) wallets for secure username and password retrieval</dd>
+<dt><a href="#vault-connection-string-provider">Vault Connection String Provider</a></dt>
+<dd>Provides connection strings for secure database connectivity based on aliases, retrieved from the tnsnames.ora file stored in OCI Vault.</dd>
 <dt><a href="#common-parameters-for-resource-providers">Common Parameters for Resource Providers</a></dt>
 <dd>Common parameters supported by the resource providers</dd>
 </dl>